clutchy/sportradar-task/README.md

 # Live Football World Cup Score Board Library

 A scoreboard library for managing live matches and their scores.
-The library keeps track of the match scores in-memory and it can update the scores and retrieve the score with a high performance.
+The library keeps track of the match scores in-memory and it can update the scores and retrieve the score with high performance.

 ## Getting Started